 How do you go about scheduling a mediation?

-Once you have visited our website and decided that Rich Smukler Mediation would be right for your particular problem, you might wonder, what do I do next?
+Once you have visited our website and decided that Rich Smukler Mediation is right for your particular problem, you might wonder, what do I do next?

 1. All parties to a mediation must agree to the use of the selected mediator.
 I am more than happy to converse with the parties beforehand to field any questions about the process of mediation, about my background or mediation style.
 Fee free to call or email me with any questions you might have.